dcevallossalas/RansomwareDynamics/README.md

 ### Folder RanSMAP

-This folder contains the training and inference results of RansomSentinel and traditional machine learning classifers, as well as the t-SNE visualization, for RANSMAP dataset.
+This folder contains the training and inference results of RansomSentinel and traditional machine learning classifers, as well as the t-SNE visualization, for RanSMAP dataset.
 The files are the following:

-- RanSMAP_TsneVisualization.ipynb: t-SNE data visualization of the RANSMAP dataset.
+- RanSMAP_TsneVisualization.ipynb: t-SNE data visualization of the RanSMAP dataset.
 - RanSMAP_TraditionalML.ipynb: Traditional machine learning classifiers.
 - RanSMAP_FinalDNN.ipynb: RansomSentinel classifier.